How Long Does Meth Stay in Your System?

 Lets understand today, How long does meth stay in your system:

-How long does Meth stay in your system?
+Factors affecting how long does meth stay in your system:

 What is meth?